 Beyond the weight requirement, there is no limit as to how many discrete components constitute a viable solution.
 For example, teams may use sensors that are attached to a phone-like control unit, fastened individually to the consumer, or kept apart and reserved for occasional use or home monitoring.
 Similarly, teams may create a tool that has a large screen, a small screen, or perhaps even no screen (audio only).
 Systems must include a way for consumers to store and share their information, which must be accessible remotely via the Internet.
 Additionally, teams are expected to follow guidelines and protocols that help ensure that consumer safety is held in the highest regard.
 This includes avoiding harm from electrical energy, thermal energy, chemical exposures, needles, lancets, and infection.

-As part of the Final Round, teams will compete in both diagnostic experience evaluations and consumer testing, slated for mid-to-late 2015.
-The final judging and awards ceremony is scheduled to take place in early 2016.
+As part of the Final Round, teams will compete in both diagnostic experience evaluations and consumer testing, slated for late 2016.
+The final judging and awards ceremony is scheduled to take place in early 2017.

 Throughout the competition, the U.S. Food and Drug Administration (FDA) is offering regulatory input to the competing teams and helping them prepare for potential FDA review post-competition.